 Equal Pay Act of 1963

 The Equal Pay Act of 1963 states that men and women must be given equal pay for equal work in the same establishment.
-According to the EEOC, it is job content, not job titles, that determines if jobs are equal.
+According to the Equal Employment Opportunity Commission (EEOC), it’s job content, not job titles, that determines if jobs are equal.
 The Equal Pay Act (EPA) was created as an amendment to the Fair Labor Standards Act, and because the EPA is related to the FLSA’s wage laws, most of the same coverage and exemption rules that apply to the FLSA also apply to the EPA.